 3. Do People Eat Turkey Eggs?

-Turkeys do not lay as many eggs as chickens, so people tend to leave the eggs to develop and hatch into a turkey chicks.
+Turkeys do not lay as many eggs as chickens, so people who raise turkeys tend to leave the eggs to develop and hatch into turkey chicks.
 For people with many eggs, or farms with just a female turkey and no male turkey, you can certainly eat the excess eggs.

 4. What Can You Do When Your Turkey is Sick?

 Of course, the obvious answer here is to call the vet.
-Turkeys do not get sick quickly, so you can check what they eat and the weather conditions.
+Turkeys do not tend get sick quickly, so you can check what they eat and the weather conditions.
 Always consult the vet if your turkey isn’t feeling well.

 5. Can You Raise Turkeys and Other Birds Together?